 Create a routine – Set a time to go to bed, and a time to wake up.
 Following a routine can help program your body to better sleep patterns.

 Avoid technology in the hour before bed – That means no computer, laptop, phone, or TV.
-These interfere with your seep rhythm.
+These interfere with your sleep rhythm.

 Avoid or reduce alcohol – Alcohol can impact how much sleep you get as well as the quality of sleep.
-If this is impacting you, you may want to reduce you alcohol consumption.
+If this is impacting you, you may want to reduce your alcohol consumption.

 Your bedroom is for sleep and sex, not work – Avoid using your bedroom as a room for other activities.
 Working from your bed, or watching TV in bed can greatly impact your sleep.